Odrava: Administrative division

+Etymology

+Until 1948, the German name Kulsam was used both in Czech and German.
+The origin of the name is uncertain.
+There is a theory that the initial name of the village was Kolbesheim, meaning "Kolb's/Kolbe's home".
+In 1948, it was renamed Odrava after the local river.

 Geography

 Odrava is located about 8 km northeast of Karlovy Vary and 29 km southwest of Karlovy Vary.
 It lies in the Cheb Basin.
-It is situated on the right bank of the Ohře River, at its confluence with the Odrava River.
+It is situated on the right bank of the Ohře River, at its confluence with the Wondreb River (here called Odrava).

 History

 The first written mention of Odrava is from 1370.
 Obilná was first mentioned in 1266 and Potočiště in 1312.
 Mostov was first mentioned in 1362 and served as the centre of the estate.
 The youngest village is Hlinová, which was first mentioned in 1606.

 Transport

 The D6 motorway from Karlovy Vary to Cheb runs through the municipality.